 Set Aside Your Emotions – It’s Business

-The next step for effectively reviewing offers for your san bernardino, riverside counties house consists in setting aside your emotions (as difficult as that may be).
+The next step for effectively reviewing offers for your San Bernardino, Riverside, and San Diego Counties house consists in setting aside your emotions (as difficult as that may be).
 Selling your house a business transaction, and emotions have no part in it.
 Evaluating offers when guided by emotion could cost you a lot of money.
 Again, your agent can help you remain rational and emotionally detached, for it is her job, after all, to look out for your best interests.

 Carefully Review Contingencies

-After taking care of those two preliminary steps, your next step in reviewing offers for your san bernardino, riverside counties house is to carefully examine the contingencies in the offers.
+After taking care of those two preliminary steps, your next step in reviewing offers for your San Bernardino, Riverside, and San Diego Counties house is to carefully examine the contingencies in the offers.
 These are the conditions that must be met for a sale to take place, most commonly inspection, appraisal, and financing contingencies.
 But some contingencies are riskier and more disadvantageous for you as the seller, and chief among these is the one that states that the sale is contingent on the buyers selling her current home.
 There’s no way to know whether her house will sell, and you may wind up waiting a long time with your house off the market – when you might have received a better offer.

 Recognize the Strong Offer

-Another key element of reviewing offers for your san bernardino, riverside counties is being able to recognize a strong offer when one comes along.
+Another key element of reviewing offers for your San Bernardino, Riverside, and San Diego Counties is being able to recognize a strong offer when one comes along.
 The three main ingredients of a strong offer are: